-Revenue collected by government is divided into current revenue, capital revenue and grants.
+Revenue collected by the government is divided into current revenue, capital revenue and grants.
 Current revenue comprises tax and current non-tax revenue.
-Taxes are then classified according to the type of activity upon which they are levied.
-The main "tax bases" include income and profits, the consumption of domestic goods and services and international trade.
+Taxes are classified according to the type of activity on which they are levied, including income and profits, the consumption of domestic goods and services, and international trade.
 Current non-tax revenue is classified by the nature of the receipt, such as property income, proceeds from non-capital sales and fines.
-Capital revenue includes proceeds from the sale of various kinds of capital assets and capital transfers from non-governmental sources.
+Capital revenue includes proceeds from the sale of various kinds of capital assets, as well as capital transfers from non-governmental sources.